semgrep/semgrep-docs/docs/semgrep-code/java.md

 Field sensitivity means that Semgrep can track taint for each field of an object, independently.
 Given an object `C` with properties `C.x` and `C.y`, if `C.x` is tainted, then it does **not** automatically mark `C.y` as tainted.

-Similarly, index sensitivity means that Semgrep can track taint for each element of an array, independently.
+Similarly, index sensitivity means that Semgrep can track taint for each element of an array independently.

 ### Example: `unsafe-sql-concatenation-in-method-taint-field-sensitivity`